Future Innovation in Non-Destructive EvaluationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-During the first three years of the programme, you will undertake a range of cohort-based taught units, allowing you time to build knowledge and ignite your curiosity.
+During the first three years of the programme, students will undertake a range of cohort-based taught units, allowing time to build knowledge and ignite curiosity.
 This will include advanced technical courses and training on innovation and entrepreneurship.
-Alongside this, there will be opportunities to get involved in science communication, public engagement and international internships, and to present your work at national and international conferences.
+Alongside this, there will be opportunities to get involved in science communication, public engagement and international internships, and to present work at national and international conferences.

 - The Future NDE technologies theme will focus on the physics and engineering of the sensing transducers, imaging and processing methods.